Jana-Marie/Enlightened-Otter/README.md

 ### To do:

-- [x] rewrite gamma correction
-	- [x] use old one, but interpolate between points
-		- didnt work properly, will do later
-	- [ ] Test it
 - [ ] visualize battery voltage
 - [ ] Optimize code
 	- [x] make it less ugly